ksu-auv-team/ksuauv.github.io/docs/developer notes.md

   - When search is close, reset everything
   - ~~Allow lower or uppercase in search~~
   - Modify what a sentence is defined as ex(major: or の)
+- Documentation
+  - 2020 Kirby: Find out who has access to website to get gifs
+  - Have contents on side and allow click to go to headers
+  - Allow section to collapse when title is clicked